 13. Layer it up

-Enliven plain walls with a dynamic planting of flowers, shrubs and trees, like this gorgeous side path.
+Enliven plain walls with a dynamic planting of flowers, shrubs and trees.
 The variety of textures, forms and colours are so pleasing to the eye.
-This tree is a Lagerstroemia indica, of the Nachez variety, which the landscape designers say will grow to a maximum of 6×4 feet in its lifetime and is easily pruned.
-I love the huge stepping stones used here!
+Try the Lagerstroemia indica, a tree of the Nachez variety, which landscape designers say will grow to a maximum of 6×4 feet in its lifetime and is easily pruned.

 14. Cascade plants down a fence

-Here’s a beautifully textured side of house design, which features crazy pavers in a meandering pathway, and a range of plants that were chosen specifically to change colour throughout the seasons.
-I love the cascading plants creating a green waterfall down the side of the fence!
-A side garden like this would likely need a little garden maintenance.
+A beautifully textured side of house design might feature crazy pavers in a meandering pathway, and a range of plants chosen specifically to change colour throughout the seasons.
+White plaster walls look amazing adorned with delicate climbing vines while lush foliage also spills over the top of the walls, creating privacy from neighbouring homes.
+Cascading plants will create a green waterfall down the side of a fence, but your side garden will probably need a little garden maintenance.

 15. Add timber for warmth